ronaldbosma/blog/content/blog/apim-client-certificate-series/01-validate-client-certificate-in-apim/index.md

 date: 2023-10-27T00:00:00+02:00
 publishdate: 2023-10-27T00:00:00+02:00
 lastmod: 2023-10-27T00:00:00+02:00
-tags: [ "Azure", "API Management", "Bicep", "Client Certificates", "Infra as Code", "Security" ]
+tags: [ "Azure", "API Management", "Bicep", "Client Certificates", "Infra as Code", "mTLS", "Security" ]
 summary: "This blog post is the start of a series on how to work with client certificates in Azure API Management.
-While Azure's official documentation provides excellent guidance on setting up client certificates via the Azure Portal, we'll dive into utilizing Bicep and the Azure CLI, to automate the entire deployment process.
+While Azure's official documentation provides excellent guidance on setting up client certificates via the Azure Portal, we'll dive into utilizing Bicep and the Azure CLI, to automate the process.
 In this first post, we'll cover the basics of how to validate client certificates in API Management."
 draft: true
 ---

 This blog post is the start of a series on how to work with client certificates in Azure API Management.
 In the series, I'll cover both the validation of client certificates in API Management and how to connect to backends using client certificates.

 While Azure's official documentation provides excellent guidance on setting up client certificates via the Azure Portal, this series takes it a step further.
-We'll dive into utilizing Bicep and other essential tools, like the Azure CLI, to automate the entire deployment process.
+We'll dive into utilizing Bicep and other essential tools, like the Azure CLI, to automate the process.

 Topics covered in this series:

 1. Validate client certificates in API Management _**(current)**_
 1. Validate client certificates in API Management when its behind an Application Gateway _(coming soon)_
-1. Connection to backends using client certificates _(coming soon)_
+1. Connect to backends using client certificates _(coming soon)_
-1. Deploying client certificates in Key Vault with Azure Pipeline 1/2 _(coming soon)_
-1. Deploying client certificates in Key Vault with Azure Pipeline 2/2 _(coming soon)_

 ### Intro

 In this first post, we'll cover the basics of how to validate client certificates in API Management.
 We'll deploy both API Management and an API using Bicep.
-We'll also have a look at how to upload CA certificates and client certificates in API Management.
+We'll also have a look at how to upload both CA and client certificates in API Management.

 This post provides a step by step guide.
 If you're interested in the end result, you can find it [here](https://github.com/ronaldbosma/blog-code-examples/tree/master/apim-client-certificate-series/01-validate-client-certificate-in-apim).
 If you want to know how to configure all of this through the Azure Portal, have a look at [How to secure APIs using client certificate authentication in API Management](https://learn.microsoft.com/en-us/azure/api-management/api-management-howto-mutual-certificates-for-clients).

 ### Table of Contents